-The Cybercrimes and Cybersecurity Bill was published on 28 August 2015 and will probably be introduced in Parliament before the end of 2016.
-Some people will call it the Cybercrime Act or Cybercrime Law.
-Others might refer to it as CaCA, the CaC Bill or just CaC.
+The Cybercrimes and Cybersecurity Bill is in the process of being enacted.
+Some people will call it the Cyber Bill, Cybercrime Bill or Cybercrime Act.
+Others might refer to it as the CaC Bill or just CaC.
 What will you call it?

-There is still time to influence the law.
+The second draft of the Cyber Bill is still tabled in Parliament and we have studied it (all 139 pages of it) so that you don’t have to.
+We provide you with an overview below.
 Why is it necessary?
 Who is affected?
 What action do you need to take?
 Should you be commenting on it?
 What does it deal with?
 We answer these questions in this article.

-Many people will be asking – Do we need it?
-But cybercrime is on the increase and the Cybercrimes and Cybersecurity Bill aims to keep the people of South Africa safe from criminals, terrorists and other states.
-It also consolidates South Africa’s cybercrime laws into one place.
-Essentially, it aims to stop cybercrime and improve the security of South Africa.
+Many people will be asking – Do we need the Cybercrime Bill?
+Cybercrime is on the increase and the Cybercrimes and Cybersecurity Bill aims to keep people safe from criminals, terrorists and other states.
+It also consolidates cybercrime laws into one place.
+Essentially, it aims to stop cybercrime and improve the security of the country.

 Who is affected by the Cybercrimes and Cybersecurity Bill?

-- People involved with IT (or POPI) regulatory compliance.
+- People involved with IT (or data protection) regulatory compliance.